CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 ability and such ranking lists shall be subject to the acceptance of the

 Management Committee.
-Players ranked 1
+Players of similar

-for which he is ranked, but may not play for a lower.
-Any team playing an ineligible player shall
+Any team playing an ineligible player shall be

-be fined £3 for each player and, at the discretion of the Management Committee,
+fined £3 for each player and, at the discretion of the Management Committee,

 may forfeit the match except in the case of a cup match which will be